1. Blog

 HOW MUCH SHOULD I FEED MY PUPPY?

 Since puppies are growing rapidly, they require higher amounts of calories, protein, and carbs to help them grow.
-They also need to eat meals more often to make it easier to digest food and keep their energy levels constant.
+They also must eat meals more often to make it easier to digest food and keep their energy levels constant.

-Feeding puppies should be done four times a day until they are four months old, three times a day until they reach six months and then twice a day when they become adult dogs.
+Feeding puppies should be done four times a day until they are four months old.
+Then three times a day until they reach six months, and then twice a day when they become adult dogs.

 You may be surprised at the amount specified.
 For example, the recommended calorie intake for a 30-pound puppy under four months of age is more than 1,100 calories per day.
 By comparison, the estimated amount of calories for a fit, 30-pound breed dog would be around only 620 calories daily.